A Man Called Destruction

 Returning to Memphis and the legendary Ardent Studios, Destruction was a classic Chilton mix of originals and covers, this time with a full-horn section.
 A mix of garage rock, jazz and R&B, A Man Called Destruction was very well received by fans and critics, and even landed him a spot on Late Night With Conan O’Brien performing the album’s “Lies.”

 Two decades later, Destruction reappears—complete with 7 previously unissued tracks from the original sessions and new liner notes from best-selling writer Bob Mehr (Trouble Boys: The True Story Of The Replacements).
 To make this reintroduction even more special, the title is making its vinyl debut.
-The first pressing will be a translucent blue double album, which includes all of the bonus tracks, a download card, and Mehr’s essay in the gatefold sleeve.
+The first pressing will be a translucent blue double album, which includes all of the bonus tracks, and Mehr’s essay in the gatefold sleeve.

 With the renewed interest and appreciation for his work in Big Star, it is the perfect time for Chilton’s solo work to get the same due.
 It is time for a reintroduction of A Man Called Destruction.

 Sick And Tired Devil Girl Lies It’s Your Funeral What’s Your Sign Girl Il Ribelle You Don’t Have To Go Boplexity New Girl In School You’re Lookin’ Good Don’t Know Anymore Don’t Stop Devil Girl(Double-Track Vocal) Don’t Know Anymore(Rough Mix) Give It To Me Baby(Take 3) You’re My Favorite (I Don’t Know Why) But I Do Please Pass Me My Walkin’ Shoes Why Should I Care/It’s Your Funeral